-Mother’s day is easy to shop for, but when it comes to your dad, it’s a bit trickier to find the best gift for him.
+Mother’s day is easy to shop for, but when it comes to your dad, it’s a bit trickier to find a unique fathers day gift for him.
 He will always love you, but he needs something more than just another tie.
-So get inspired with this ultimate guide on Father’s Day gift ideas that will help you find a one-of-a-kind gift for dad.
+So forget the typical father’s day gifts and get inspired with this ultimate guide on Father’s Day gift ideas that will help you find a one-of-a-kind gift for dad.

 History of Father’s Day

 The first official Father’s Day was on June 19th, 1910, celebrated in the state of Washington.
 While the origins of Father’s Day started small with local events that honored fathers, it wasn’t until 1972 when President Woodrow Wilson made Mother’s Day official that dads also got their day.
 From Wilson’s announcement, Father’s Day, is now celebrated every year on the third Sunday of June.

 Fathers Day Gift Ideas

 While there’s a long history of celebrating dads, it seems like Father’s Day gifts come in “necktie” or “BBQ apron” categories.
 So to spice things up beyond the typical gifts, here are a few ways you can get dad something memorable.

 Sometimes the best present you can give is your time and attention.
 Your dad might have everything he needs and can buy, so the best thoughtful Father’s Day gift you can give may be planning an activity with him.
 No matter what kind of experience you choose, put away your phone—and enjoy your time together.

 - Gone Fishing – For a dad who loves to be out on the water, spending a few hours fishing, boating, or just splashing around is a relaxing way to show how much he means to you.
 Together, you’ll create even more memories.

 - Game Time – Help your dad get out of the house and enjoy some time watching his favorite sport.
 Get tickets to a doubleheader, and enjoy catching up with him while rooting for the home team.